dspeyer/dspeyer.github.io/magic.md

 For taboos and compulsions, the target gains +4 on their save if the command runs contrary to their nature and a stacking +6 if it is very likely to result in their death.
 Furthermore, if the command at first seems innocuous and then becomes apparent not to be, the target gets a second save with the appropriate bonus.

+Complex actions are those which require a possessing spirit to understand.

 Levels of friendliness:

 * Will work hard and take risks to oppose you